hypermodeinc/modus/sdk/assemblyscript/examples/anthropic-functions/README.md

-# Hypermode Anthropic Function Calling Example Plugin
+# Modus Anthropic Function Calling Example

 This example shows how to invoke a model that can perform text generation and functions calling using Anthropic models.